 Perhaps the most unusual state for baby names in 2016 was Minnesota.
 Neither of its two winners, Evelyn and Henry, was the top name in any other state or even in the national Top 10.

-What names were Number 1 in your state?
+What names were No, 1 baby names in your state?
 Click through to see the maps.